annaty/cloze-app/README.md

-Small project for generating "fill-in-the-blank" sentences, made with the Deno-based full stack framework [FRESH](https://fresh.deno.dev/).
+Small project for generating "fill-in-the-blank" sentences, made with the Deno-based full stack framework [Fresh](https://fresh.deno.dev/).

 The project uses 3 APIs:
 - [Tatoeba API](https://en.wiki.tatoeba.org/articles/show/api#) for getting sentences
-- [Dictionary API](https://dictionaryapi.dev/) for getting word synonyms/related words
+- [Dictionary API](https://dictionaryapi.dev/) for getting synonyms/related words of the "blanked" word
-- [DeepL API](https://www.deepl.com/en/pro-api) for translating the word synonyms/related words
+- [DeepL API](https://www.deepl.com/en/pro-api) for translating the synonyms/related words of the "blanked" word

 To use the app you need a DeepL API key, which you can get for free [here](https://www.deepl.com/en/signup?cta=checkout).